 - Limitations of study: - Focus only on the rural non-motorway road network.
-Motorways and urban roads are not considered. - The 14 selected roads of case study 1 may not be representative of the road network of Viotia - Crash data accuracy and traffic data availability in Viotia may not be representative of the entire road network - Limited extent of investigation of Open GIS geometry data - Despite the obvious limitations, the study highlights the significant efforts required to improve road safety data availability and accuracy in Greece: - improve training of Traffic Police for crash recording, - equip Traffic Police with GIS equipment for crash location identification, - systematic traffic data collection, - improve the national road network registry and include road infrastructure geometric data
+Motorways and urban roads are not considered. - The 14 selected roads of case study 1 may not be representative of the road network of Viotia - Crash data accuracy and traffic data availability in Viotia may not be representative of the entire road network - Despite the obvious limitations, the study highlights the significant efforts required to improve road safety data availability and accuracy in Greece: - improve training of Traffic Police for crash recording, - equip Traffic Police with GIS equipment for crash location identification, - systematic traffic data collection, - improve the national road network registry and include road infrastructure geometric data